Click here to view our video explaining how HELP's Brain Power Program can change your life!

 Short for learning disability.
 A disorder that results in learning challenges that are not caused by low intelligence, problems with hearing or vision or lack of educational opportunity.
 Many children with learning disabilities have difficulties in particular skill areas, such as reading or math.
 These children may also have trouble paying attention and getting along with their peers.

-learning disability
+Learning disability

 Disorders that result in learning challenges that are not caused by low intelligence, problems with hearing or vision or lack of educational opportunity.
 Many children with learning disabilities have difficulties in particular skill areas, such as reading or math.
 These children may also have trouble paying attention and getting along with their peers.
 Often referred to as LD.

-least restrictive environment
+Least restrictive environment

 A setting that provides a child with appropriate opportunities to learn alongside non-disabled students, to the greatest extent.
 Often referred to as LRE.

-letter recognition
+Letter recognition

 The ability to name a letter that is displayed or find a letter in a group of letters.

-listening comprehension
+Listening comprehension

 Understanding speech.
 Lower levels of listening comprehension would include understanding only the facts stated in a basic spoken passage.
 Advanced levels of listening comprehension would include the ability to understand the meaning behind what is said or draw inferences from advanced spoken passages.

-literacy coach
+Literacy coach

 A reading specialist who provides training, support, and guidance to teachers so they can be successful in the use of various instructional programs and practices.